These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 “My dad was in SAG at the time and his residue paid for a house,” says Dejoie, who was manning the picket lines in Los Angeles last week.
 “It’s the same job, and (yet) it’s completely different now.”

 His father, Vincent Cook, was a boxing double for Will Smith in “Ali” and had a role in “BAPS” with Halle Berry.
 “He wasn’t a main character, but his residuals were great and they still are,” Dejoie says, only recently after suffering a medical condition he found out that SAG had a check waiting for him.
-“If it belongs to the studio, they’re not going to hunt you down to pay you.
-SAG will,” says Dejoie.
+“If it’s up to the studio, they’re not going to hunt you down to pay you.
+SAG will,” Dejoie says.

 Dejoie also worries about the impact of artificial intelligence on the industry and her job as an extra, where she earns around $150 a day for being available for background shots.
 Actors worry that studios will want to digitize their footage and use it repeatedly after paying for just one day’s work.

-“Plus, if I’m not present on set, I’m not there to connect with other jobs,” Dejoie says.
+“Also, if I’m not present on set, I’m not there to make connections for other work,” says Dejoie.

 More broadly, the idea that the images of actors are artificially reproduced makes her fear for the future of the industry in which she begins.